 Requirement #3: Eliminate the need for extensive and costly replacement inventory and related replacement time

-To learn more about the issues affecting hose performance, benefits of formed hose and key hose-related equipment requirements, download our whitepaper, Overcoming Three Common Design and Maintenance Challenges in Hose Applications.
+To learn more about the issues affecting hose performance, benefits of a formed hose and key hose-related equipment requirements, download our whitepaper, Overcoming Three Common Design and Maintenance Challenges in Hose Applications.

-This article was contributed by Jeff Grau, engineering manager and Jeff Berger, product sales manager, Hose Products Division, Parker Hannifin Corporation.
+This article was contributed by Jeff Grau, engineering manager, and Jeff Berger, product sales manager, Hose Products Division, Parker Hannifin Corporation.